-The department is in the process of reviewing its curriculum with a view to anchoring it more firm on a transdisciplinary strategy and security foundation.
-The internal department processes have been concluded.
-The committee-level review is ongoing.
+The department is in the process of reviewing its curriculum with a view to anchoring it more firm on a transdisciplinary security foundation.
+This will help the department develop a greater sense of identity and better position itself for continuing growth.